ryanccn/ryanccn.dev/src/uses.md

 # Uses

-All sorts of things that I use on my computer (and occasionally phone), services I use for my daily life and web development, etc.
+<p class="text-xl">All sorts of things that I use on my computer (and occasionally phone), services I use for my daily life and web development, etc.</p>

 Feel free to make any recommendations to me through social media!